AInoob/NooBoss/README.md

 [Website](https://ainoob.com/project/nooboss)

 ## Current status - Dormant
-Personally I have not use NooBoss in past few months.
-I am not sure if there is any big use case for NooBoss.
+Personally I have not used NooBoss in the past few months.
+I am not sure if there are any big use cases for NooBoss.
 So yeah, no plan of updating it at this point.

 ## What is NooBoss?
-NooBox is a Chrome Extensions Manager and a Userscript Manager that contains many unique features
+NooBoss is a Chrome Extensions Manager and a Userscript Manager that contains many unique features.

-As you can see, NooBoss is an open source software, it is free and does not have any ADs.
+As you can see, NooBoss is open source software, it is free and does not have any ads.

 ## Copyright